alejsanc/heximage/README.md

 # HexImage
-File writing in images with hexadecimal numbers
+File storage in paper with hexadecimal numbers.